 5.3 Damages—Mitigation

-The plaintiff has a duty to use reasonable efforts to mitigate damages.
+The plaintiff [name] has a duty to use reasonable efforts to mitigate damages.
 To mitigate means to avoid or reduce damages.

-The defendant has the burden of proving by a preponderance of the evidence:
+The defendant [name] has the burden of proving by a preponderance of the evidence:

-1. that the plaintiff failed to use reasonable efforts to mitigate damages; and
+First, that the plaintiff [name] failed to use reasonable efforts to mitigate damages; and

-2. the amount by which damages would have been mitigated.
+Second, the amount by which damages would have been mitigated.